youngboy/qwik/packages/devtools/docs/guide.md

 WIP

-- is `printRenderStats` useful for qwik app developer ? and how to interpret it or how to present it
+- Is `printRenderStats` useful for qwik app developer ? and how to interpret it or how to present it
-- For every page request, output performance timing result and server render metrics -
+- For every page request, output performance timing result and server render metrics

 ## Misc